 There are a lot of terms to pick up when you’re learning how to set up a website for your business or your blog.
-Even if you know what a web host, CMS, and SEO are, “website builder” can be a bit confusing.
+But what is a website builder?

 Does that refer to a web designer that you hire, or to an app you use to tell your site specs to Alexa so she can build it for you?